 With this situation, some have pushed for unconventional action to reign in corporations and combat rising prices.
 The White House is tapping trustbusters throughout the federal government to find ways to use antitrust policy in order to lower prices.
 Stoller and others have proposed excess profits taxes in addition to robust antitrust measures.
-Economist Isabella Weber called for a "systematic assessment" of the usefulness of strategic price controls.
+Economist Isabella Weber called for a "systematic assessment" of the usefulness of strategic price controls1.

 But are corporate profits even really to blame for the rise in inflation?
 In short, no. High profit margins do not cause, and are often not correlated with, high inflation—and the jump in profit margins is not particularly large.
 Would antitrust actions help reduce inflation?
 In the short run it is possible, but not by any significant amount.
 The items experiencing idiosyncratic price increases due to the pandemic are mostly not in monopolistic or oligopolistic markets.
 And would price controls be an useful tool in combatting inflation?
 Not at all.